blu/bsearch/README.md

 usage: ./build_test_bsearch.sh { gcc | clang | debug }
 ```

-* gcc   - picks the system-default g++ compiler and builds a release binary
+* gcc   - use the system-default g++ compiler to build a release binary
-* clang - picks the system-default clang++ compiler and builds a release binary
+* clang - use the system-default clang++ compiler to build a release binary
-* debug - picks the system-default clang++ compiler and builds a debug binary
+* debug - use the system-default clang++ compiler to build a debug binary

 How to benchmark
 ----------------